Hand Vein Treatment

 Sclerotherapy Treatment for Hand Veins

-After sclerotherapy, most patients can return to work and other normal activities the same day.
-Compression gloves and support bandages may need to be worn for several days after the procedure.
-Some patients may experience mild bruising and pigmentation following sclerotherapy; these side effects usually subside within a few days.
+Some patients may experience mild bruising and pigmentation following sclerotherapy.
+These side effects usually subside within a few days.
 The long-lasting results of sclerotherapy begin to show up immediately, and are usually fully visible after three to six weeks.